boostorg/redis/README.md

 }
 ```

-Here we use Asio awaitable operators for simplicity, the same
-functionality can be achieved by means of the
-`aedis::connection::cancel` function.
-The definition of the
-`healthy_checker` used above can be found in common.cpp.
+The definition of the `healthy_checker` used above can be found in common.cpp.

 ### Server pushes